Woody88/purescript-wai/README.md

 type Middleware = Application -> Application
 ```

-Because these are simply function, they can be composed in any order.
+Because these are simply functions, they can be composed in any order.

 ```purescript
 middlewares :: Middleware